KBlixt/Trailer-Downloader/README.md

 "movie_name" is the name of the movie and "release_year" is the year the movie was released.
-".", "-" and "\_" as delimiters in stead of spaces is ok. paranthesis and square brackets will be removed entirely.
+".", "-" and "\_" as delimiters in stead of spaces is ok. parenthesis and square brackets will be removed entirely.

 ### FFmpeg and encoding